Host Your Plural Console with Plural Cloud

 - Dedicated - your cloud instance gets a dedicated k8s cluster and database, allowing maximal scalability and isolating your data fully from other tenants

 One key differentiated aspect of the hybrid Plural architecture is we can manage infrastructure in your cloud without requiring us to store your keys on our servers.
-This is due to the fact that the Plural control plane stores all declarative state of what needs to be deployed, but the actual action is performed by our agent that runs in either the management cluster or the leaf clusters you'll create at the end of the onboarding process.
+This is due to the fact that the Plural control plane stores all declarative state of what needs to be deployed, but the actual action is performed by our agent that runs in either the management cluster or the leaf clusters you'll create in your cloud environment.
 Those clusters are usually wired with best practice cloud IAM solutions like EKS IRSA or GKE Workload Identity.

 Setup